Origin of radio polarization in pulsar polar caps: Methods

-where $p = \gamma \beta$ is the dimensionless particle momentum per unit of mass, $q$ is the particle change, $m$ is the particle mass, and $\rho$ is the curvature radius.
+where $p = \gamma \beta$ is the dimensionless particle momentum, $q$ is the particle change, $m$ is the particle mass, and $\rho$ is the curvature radius.
 We choose a constant curvature radius of $\rho = c / \Omega = 10^{7}$\,cm.
-Although the magnitude of the curvature radius influences the emission of gamma-ray photons by curvature radiation as well as the photon mean free path, it only affects the radiation losses given by Eq.~\ref{eq-RL} in our simplified case.
-A realistic curvature radius will also vary across and along the polar cap and may somewhat modify the overall picture by a certain amount.
-The general morphology is however expected to be the similar to our simplified simulation scenario.
+Although the magnitude of the curvature radius influences both the emission of gamma-ray photons by curvature radiation and the photon mean free path, in our simplified model it only affects the radiation losses given by Eq.~\ref{eq-RL}.
+In reality the curvature radius will also vary across and along the polar cap and may somewhat modify the overall picture by a certain amount.
+The general morphology is, however, expected to be similar to that in our simplified simulation scenario.

-New pairs are removed whenever the number density in a given grid cell exceeds 120\,PPC.
-This condition decreases the computational imbalance between processors and also ensures that the skin depth resolution by the grid cell remains sufficiently high in the highest density regions.
-Our tests show that the volume of regions where the density would exceed the maximal number density is negligibly small in comparison to the total domain volume.
+New pairs are removed whenever the density in a given grid cell exceeds 120\,PPC.
+This condition decreases the computational imbalance between processors and also ensures that the skin-depth resolution remains sufficiently high in the regions with the highest density.
+Our tests show that the volume of regions, where the density would exceed the maximum number density, is negligibly small in comparison to the total domain volume.